ITSMS-22/ITSMS-22.github.io/index.md

 # Workshop Theme and Goals

 Large Storage Systems and Storage Area Networks (SANs) are emerging as a prominent and independent layer of IT infrastructure in enterprise class and midrange computing environments.
-Examples of applications and functions driving the emergence of new storage technology include:

-- Sharing of vast storage resources between multiple systems via networks,- LAN free backup,
-- Remote, disaster tolerant, on-line mirroring of mission critical data,
-- Clustering of fault tolerant applications and related systems around a single copy of data.
-- Archiving requirements for sensitive business information.
-- Distributed database and file systems.

 To accelerate the emergence of more functional and sophisticated storage systems in the market, the industry requires a standard management interface that allows different classes of hardware and software products supplied by multiple vendors to reliably and seamlessly interoperate for the purpose of monitoring and controlling resources.
-This standard provides for heterogeneous, functionally rich, reliable, and secure monitoring/control of mission critical global resources in complex and potentially broadly-distributed, multi-vendor storage topologies like SANs.
-As such, this interface overcomes the deficiencies associated with legacy management systems that deter customer uptake of more advanced storage management systems.
 This interface is targeted at creating broad multi-vendor management interoperability and thus increasing customer satisfaction.
-To that end, this standard defines an “open” and extensible interface that allows subsystems and devices within the global context of a large storage system to be reliably and securely managed by overlying presentation frameworks and management systems in the context of the rapidly evolving multi-vendor market.
+To that end, many standard defines an "open" and extensible interface that allows subsystems and devices within the global context of a large storage system to be reliably and securely managed by overlying presentation frameworks and management systems in the context of the rapidly evolving multi-vendor market.
 In specific, SAN integrators (like end-users, VARs, and SSPs) can, via this standardized management interface, more flexibly select between multiple vendors when building the hierarchy of software systems required to manage a large storage system independent of the underlying hardware systems.
 Additionally, storage integrators can more flexibly select between alternate hardware vendors when constructing storage configurations.
-Broad adoption of the standards defined and extended in this standard will provide increased customer satisfaction and will:
-- more rapidly expand the acceptance of new storage management technology like SANs and iSCSI;
-- accelerate customer acquisition of new storage management technology;
-- expand the total market.

 # Call for paper

 Topics of interest for the workshop include, but are not limited to:
-- **Common profiles and storage subsystem-level management interface**
-- **Contains storage configuration files that support various forms of disk storage.**
-- **Contains configuration files that support file systems, such as NAS (Network Attached Storage).**
-- **Contains configuration files that handle the interconnection of host servers and storage devices, such as switches.**
+- **Computer interface definition, such as Filesystems, Block devices, Fabric, Network.**
+- **Storage technology standards, such as Cache, Non-Volatile Memory systems.**
-- **Contains configuration files for storage software on the host server, such as disk partitions and host hardware RAID controllers.**
+- **Building distributed storage systems on high-speed networks such as RDMA.**
-- **Contains configuration files for handling removable media, such as tape libraries.**
+- **Models and methodologies for programming, evaluating, verifying, and secure systems.**

 # Submissions